cereal-lab/EvoPIE/README.md

 git clone https://github.com/cereal-lab/EvoPIE.git
 ```

-Edit the docker-compose.yml file to update the volumes for "web"
+Edit the docker-compose.yml file to update the volumes for "web".
+Put the absolute path to the folder containing the database file where we have "REPLACE_ME" below:
 ```bash
 version: '2.0'